FrontMatter/web-documentation-nextjs/content/docs/dashboard.md

 ## Commands

-There are two commands to open the dashboard:
+There are the following commands to open the dashboards:

 - `frontMatter.dashboard` aka `Front matter: Open dashboard` - Opens the dashboard on the contents view.
 - `frontMatter.dashboard.media` aka `Front matter: Open media dashboard` - Opens the dashboard on the media view.
 - `frontMatter.dashboard.snippets` aka `Front matter: Open snippets dashboard` - Opens the dashboard on the snippets view.
 - `frontMatter.dashboard.data` aka `Front matter: Open data dashboard` - Opens the dashboard on the data view.
+- `frontMatter.dashboard.taxonomy` aka `Front matter: Open taxonomy dashboard` - Opens the dashboard on the taxonomy view.

 ## Contents view